EnvyDya/Space-Detector/README.md

 ## Objective

 The objective of this project is to create a collaborative website `Galaxy.net` where people can add pictures of galaxies.
 To ensure that the pictures are relevant, we use a model to predict if they contain a galaxy or not.

-A model can be automatically trained using the [James Webb Space Telescope](https://en.wikipedia.org/wiki/James_Webb_Space_Telescope) pictures.

 ## Project structure